irenamazai/irenamazai.github.io/sample_page.md

 ```
 Digital October, Moscow, Russia.
 November 29-30, 2011
 ```
+IV Russian Innovation Convention 2011, со-organized by the Digital October, brought more than thousand participants and tens of high profile speakers from the sphere of innovation.
+The event was largely attended by Internet startups and guests such as Angry Birds founder and general director Peter Vesterbaka and Facebook sales director Kevin Colleran, Apple co-founder Steve Wozniak, and others.

 <img src="images/con11.jpg?raw=true"/>
-[Steve Wozniak speech at the opening of the 4th Russian Innovation Convention](https://www.youtube.com/watch?v=cRIX24P_n-E) [Apple co-founder Steve Wozniak visited IV annual Innovation Convention](https://www.themoscowtimes.com/2011/11/29/apple-co-founder-gives-innovation-pep-talk-a11099/)
+[Steve Wozniak speech at the opening of the 4th Russian Innovation Convention](https://www.youtube.com/watch?v=cRIX24P_n-E)
+<br><br>
+[Apple co-founder Steve Wozniak visited IV annual Innovation Convention](https://www.themoscowtimes.com/2011/11/29/apple-co-founder-gives-innovation-pep-talk-a11099/)
+<br><br>
 For more details see [Russian Innovation Convention 2011](https://skolkovo-ru.livejournal.com/616415.html)

 ---